Mouhamadou305/todo-list/README.md

 # TodoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.5.
+This project was a tutorial to understand how to use angular.
+It is a todo list.
+You can :
+* Add a task by filling the text input with the description of your task and clicking on the add button.
+* Delete a task by clicking on the cross button on the right of a task.
+* Check or uncheck a task by clicking on it.

+## JSON-server

+Install json server with npm and run it in the root folder of the todo-list application.
+On the environment.ts file, the endpoint of the json-server is specified.
+You can change it if needed.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding